rahulshrivastava17/node-react-poc/README.md

               - Copy code ex: mongodb+srv://rahul123:<password>@devconnector.buerg.mongodb.net/myFirstDatabase?retryWrites=true&w=majority
               - Replace password which you have created using "Database access" option in side menu section.

-    OR you can setup by installing in local as well (for that can use mongodb doc)
+    OR you can setup MongoDB by installing in local as well (for that can use mongodb doc ref: https://www.section.io/engineering-education/nodejs-mongoosejs-mongodb/)
 5. Start nodejs server for the API: "npm start" or "node server" (Run this command inside "node-react-poc" location)
 6. Start React app: "npm start" (Run this command inside "node-react-poc/client" location)